rpmfusion-infra/python-rpmfusion/README.rst

 ====================
-Python Fedora Module
+Python RPM Fusion Module
 ====================

 :Author: Patrick Uiterwijk
 :Date: 21 April 2016
 :Version: 0.8.x

-The Fedora module provides a python API for building `Fedora Services`_ and clients that connect to them.
+The RPM Fusion module provides a python API for building `Fedora Services`_ and clients that connect to them.
 It has functions and classes that help to build TurboGears_ applications and classes to make building clients of those services much easier.